 The word linear will come up a few times in this project.
 This does not refer to a linear polynomial

-This definition isn’t really important all you really need to know is that linear refers to a “nice” type of function that can be represented as a matrix.
+This definition isn’t really too important all you really need to know is that linear refers to a “nice” type and will lead to simpler properties.
+A linear function that can be represented as a matrix.
 If a linear function’s domain and codomain are the same vector space.
 Such as then is a linear transform

 Annoyingly